chuigda/vulkan4j/tutorial/mdbook/en/src/overview.md

 ### Coding conventions

-Since `vulkan4j` is designed to stick to original Vulkan API flavor more, most API names, data type names and constants are kept the same as in the Vulkan API:
+Since `vulkan4j` is designed to stick to original Vulkan API flavor more, most function names, data type names and constants are kept the same as in the Vulkan API:

 - Functions have a lower case `vk` prefix
 - Types like enumerations and structs have a `Vk` prefix
 - Enumeration values and constants have a `VK_` prefix.

 One little difference is that `vulkan4j` merges `Flags` and `FlagBits` enumeration names.
 For example, `VkBufferUsageFlags` and `VkBufferUsageFlagBits` are merged into one single `VkBufferUsageFlags`.

-`struct` and `union` types are in `tech.icey.vk4j.datatype` package, enum types are in `tech.icey.vk4j.enumtype` package.
-Vulkan handle types (like `VkInstance`, `VkDevice`, `VkQueue`, etc.) are in `tech.icey.vk4j.handle` package.
+`struct` and `union` types are in `tech.icey.vk4j.datatype` package, enum types are in `tech.icey.vk4j.enumtype` package, while Vulkan handle types (like `VkInstance`, `VkDevice`, `VkQueue`, etc.) are in `tech.icey.vk4j.handle` package.

-### Structs and handles representation
+### Structs and unions representation

 > TODO

+### Handles representation

+> TODO

 ### Enums and bitmasks representation

 `vulkan4j` uses conventional Java `int` and `long` types to represent Vulkan enums and bitmasks.
-Java enums are not used because they are very unfriendly to bitwise operations, and requires conversion between Java enums and Vulkan enums.
-Vulkan enum and bitmask values are modelled with `private static final` fields in the corresponding enum classes.
+Java enums are not used because they are very unfriendly to bitwise operations, and requires conversion during FFI calls.
+Vulkan enum and bitmask values are modelled with `public static final` fields in the corresponding enum classes.

 In order to make APIs involving Vulkan enums and bitmasks easier to use, `vulkan4j` provides an annotation `tech.icey.vk4j.annotation.enumtype`.
 This annotation is used to mark an `int` or `long` value to be a specific Vulkan enum or bitmask, thus when you Ctrl-click to jump to the documentation of some data type or API, you could Ctrl-click the enum or bitmask type to see what values can be used for that field or parameter.